 - You want to develop your own ability as an advocate, an activist, or an organizer in your community

 What you'll get out of it:

-- Four day leadership and advocacy training in Washington DC, including one day of lobbying your elected representatives on Capitol Hill, all expenses paid.
+- Four day leadership and advocacy training in Washington DC, including one day of lobbying your elected representatives on Capitol Hill, airfare and hotel accommodations paid.

 - Close contact and support with Oxfam campaign and training staff for one year of service, with the option to continue longer

 - The opportunity to work together with a community of like-minded people in your city

 - Insight into Oxfam's programs and approach to fighting poverty

 - An in-depth look into current campaign issues and plans, as well as challenges and victories right alongside Oxfam staff

 - A practical experience and understanding about the NGO sector

 - The chance to make connections in your community to other organizations and leaders, helping make a name for yourself as you introduce Oxfam's work to others